-Since its launch in November 2018 to 30 June 2020, MonkeyKing has grown its total users (users that have registered and activated their MonkeyKing account) to 28,800 and completed 15,143 transactions.
+Since its launch in November 2018 to 30 June 2020, MonkeyKing has grown its total Active Members to 28,800 and completed 15,143 transactions.
 The key drivers are diversity of products, daily active users, cross sale of active users amongst the Group's different products, retention rates, and conversion of new users to users who actually make a transaction.